Mandan adds two runner-up finishes at state tennis tournament

 Mandan High's tennis team fell just short of two more state championships in Grand Forks on Saturday.

-In the state championship singles match, Elizabeth Felderman fell to West Fargo Sheyenne’s Mimi Gu, 6-4, 6-4, in a matchup of No. 1 seeds.
+In the state championship singles match, Elizabeth Felderman lost to West Fargo Sheyenne’s Mimi Gu, 6-4, 6-4, in a matchup of No. 1 seeds.

 Felderman, a senior, and Gu, a junior, had met twice during the season with each player winning once.